ckauth/HACK_EnergyCoach/README.md

 # Award

-I am honored to being awarded the second prize of the [_BlueArk Challenge 2018 - Energy Digitalization_](https://blueark-challenge.ch/en/)
+I am honored to being awarded the second prize of the [_BlueArk Challenge 2018 - Energy Digitalization_](https://blueark-challenge.ch/en/).
+If you haven't been at a hackathon yet, have a look at the [aftermovie](https://www.youtube.com/watch?v=3Dd8oYrXbc8&feature=youtu.be)

 <a href="url"><img src="https://github.com/ckauth/HACK_EnergyCoach/blob/master/illustrations/award.jpg" align="center" height="500"></a>